kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 4 - I can only go one way, I've not got a reverse gear
 A function that prints a string, in reverse, followed by a new line.

+## Task 5 - A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
+A function that reverses a string.